Pest control hub

 Rhus tree can cause a severe allergic reaction to humans if skin contact is made, especially with the sap.

-Note that physical removal of trees is not recommended as this species has high associated risks of poisoning including that from old branches and leaves, making disposal of the plant material difficult also.
+Note that physical removal of trees is not recommended as this species has high associated risks of poisoning including that from old branches and leaves, making disposal of the plant material difficult.
 Stem injection of herbicide is recommended.

 - Drill & fill/stem injection; Glyphosate (360 g/l) undiluted 1–2 mL per cut